 She concludes her Cizzle by stating that we need to make knowledge and information accessible, and we have assistive technology available to do just that.
 Higher education faculty members can “dump” all the technology and assistive technology onto pre-service teachers so that they, in turn, can pour it onto students with and without disabilities based on their needs.
 This has the potential to put students in the position to be successful.

-Be sure to check out the Cizzle with Dr. Cassandra Williams and rate her by visiting the CIDDL website.
+Be sure to check out the Cizzle with Dr. Cassandra Williams.
+After you finish watching, you are invited to be a judge of the Cizzle by rating the chef in the areas of connection, preparation, and aesthetics using the CIDDL Cizzle Rating System at the bottom of the page.
 For other resources integrating technology and the UDL framework, be sure to stay up-to-date with the CIDDL resources and follow us on Facebook, Instagram, and Twitter!